KnowledgeForge/keymaker/README.md

 ### Decoding Parameters

-KeyMaker allows you to set some of the parameters used to sample tokens.
+Keymaker allows you to set some of the parameters used to sample tokens.

 ```python
 from keymaker.types import Decoder, DecodingStrategy